R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-27-libffuzzerkernel.markdown

     | xargs -L1 -I {} bash -c 'echo "KCOV_INSTRUMENT := y" >> {}'
 {% endhighlight %}

-then build linux kernel with kcov and kasan and some other flags needed by virtme
+then build linux kernel with KCOV and KASAN and some other flags needed by virtme

 {% highlight shell %}
 ../virtme/virtme-configkernel  --defconfig